Mirnal1409/hands_on_python/README.md

 # Hands_on_python

-This repo conatins some codes that brush up python basics
+This repo conatins some codes that brush up python basics.